jsinitx4/yetanotherbot/README.md

 # yetanotherbot
-a bot that doesn't even work
+a meme discord bot coded in python